networkteam/Networkteam.Tika/README.md

 Networkteam.Tika
 ================

-A simple wrapper to use [Apache Tika](http://tika.apache.org/) inside TYPO3 Flow applications:
+A simple wrapper to use [Apache Tika](http://tika.apache.org/) inside Flow Framework applications:

 - Detect the language of variouse resources
 - Detect the content type of a resource